Systematic Literature Review: Quantum Machine Learning and its applications: Introduction

 \section{Introduction}

 Currently, there is an ongoing challenge in the scientific world to create quantum computers capable of substantial advantages for certain problems compared to conventional computers.
 The automated tools improvement and methods to assist in the simulation and design of the corresponding applications are required along with the device's development.
-Otherwise, one could end up with a situation where one has powerful quantum computers but very few adequate means to use them \cite{Zulehner2020}.
+Otherwise, one could end up in a situation where one has powerful quantum computers but very few adequate means to use them \cite{Zulehner2020}.
 On the other hand, scientific progress in materials creation, hardware fabrication, and disciplines such as error correction and compilation have enabled us to create large-scale and increasingly fault-tolerant quantum computers \cite{Benedetti2019}.
 Some of the main objectives to be achieved are improving simulation times in chemical compounds, leading to substantial reductions in drug creation times.
 Also, the creation of complex cryptographic systems will allow the creation of secure computers, guaranteeing internet security for all users and the design of new artificial intelligence algorithms currently housed in most devices, from better prediction and recommendation systems to new industrial ones support systems.

-Since the 90s, we observed the proposal and development of various highly relevant algorithms that demonstrate the computational advantage over the classical computation.
-Some of them are Grover's search algorithm \cite{Grover1996}, and Shor's algorithm \cite{Shor1997} for integer factorization in polynomial time, both of which significantly outperform conventional machines.
-Recently, the application area of quantum algorithms has expanded dramatically and provided efficient methods in areas, such as chemistry \cite{Cao2019, McArdle2020, Bauer2020}, solving systems of linear equations \cite{Harrow2009}, physics simulations \cite{Nachman2021, bauer2021simulating} and machine learning \cite{Biamonte2017, Schuld2014}.
+Since the 90s, we have observed the proposal and development of various highly relevant algorithms that demonstrate the computational advantage over classical computation.
+Some of them are Grover's search algorithm \cite{Grover1996} and Shor's algorithm \cite{Shor1997} for integer factorization in polynomial time, both of which significantly outperform conventional machines.
+Recently, the application area of quantum algorithms has expanded dramatically and provided efficient methods in areas, such as chemistry \cite{Cao2019, McArdle2020, Bauer2020}, communications \cite{ASHWIN2023108565}, solving systems of linear equations \cite{Harrow2009}, physics simulations \cite{Nachman2021, bauer2021simulating}, cybersecurity \cite{Bennett_2014, Scarani_2009, Zhang_2017} and machine learning \cite{Biamonte2017, Schuld2014}.
 One of the most emerging areas has been the machine learning field.
-With existing quantum devices and algorithms, quantum algorithms have already improved classical processes, and classical machine learning is used to enhance quantum procedures.
+With existing quantum devices and algorithms, quantum algorithms have already improved some classical processes, and, in contrast, classical machine learning is used to enhance quantum procedures.